Ephraim Hart

-Ephraim Hart (1747 - July 16, 1825) was an American merchant who helped to organize the Board of Stock-Brokers, now known as the New York Stock Exchange.
+Ephraim Hart (1747 – July 16, 1825) was an American merchant who helped to organize the Board of Stock-Brokers, now known as the New York Stock Exchange.

 Biography

 Hart was born in Fürth, a city in the region of Franconia which lies now in Bavaria, Germany.
 Since 1440, a prospering Jewish community existed in Fürth.
 Hart's original surname was Hirz which he changed when he came to the United States.

 By 1782, he was residing as a merchant in Philadelphia, and in that year he joined the Mickvé Israel congregation.
-He married in 1783 Frances Noah, a sister of Manuel Noah, and their son was Joel Hart.
-Later he removed to New York and engaged in the commission and brokerage business.
+In 1783, he married Frances Noah, sister of Manuel Noah, and their son was Joel Hart.
+Later, he moved to New York and engaged in the commission and brokerage business.
 On April 2, 1787, he was registered as an elector of the Shearith Israel congregation.